baccigalupi/CalOrders/Artifacts/README.md

 l.
 Used at least five (5) modern and open-source technologies, regardless of architectural layer (frontend, backend, etc.) | [Technologies](https://github.com/OncoreLLC/CalOrders/wiki/Modern-and-Open-Source-Technologies)
 m.
 Deployed the prototype on an Infrastructure as a Service (IaaS) or Platform as Service(PaaS) provider, and indicated which provider they used | [Application Service Deployment](https://github.com/OncoreLLC/CalOrders/wiki/Application-Service-Deployment)
 n.
 Developed automated unit tests for their code |[Automated Testing](https://github.com/OncoreLLC/CalOrders/wiki/Automated-Testing)
 o.
-Setup or used a continuous integration system to automate the running of tests and continuously deployed their code to their IaaS or PaaS provider | [Build and Deployment](https://github.com/OncoreLLC/CalOrders/wiki/Build-and-Deploy)
+Setup or used a continuous integration system to automate the running of tests and continuously deployed their code to their IaaS or PaaS provider | [Continuous Integration and Automated Testing](https://github.com/OncoreLLC/CalOrders/wiki/Continuous-Integration-and-Automated-Testing)
 p.
 Setup or used configuration management | [Configuration Management](https://github.com/OncoreLLC/CalOrders/wiki/Configuration-Management)
 q.
 Setup or used continuous monitoring | [Continuous Monitoring](https://github.com/OncoreLLC/CalOrders/wiki/Continuous-Monitoring)
 r.
 Deployed their software in an open source container, such as Docker (i.e., utilized operating-system-level virtualization) | [Application Container Deployment](https://github.com/OncoreLLC/CalOrders/wiki/Application-Container-Deployment)